 It’s cold, the kind of cold that bites your skin, in the kitchen the fridge is humming, a bit further I can hear the pitter-patter of water drops hitting a leaf.
 I have just put porridge on the burner and changed into a simple t-shirt and a college jacket.
 I was looking around for warm trousers and I realized most of my trousers are jeans so I picked one of my jumpers and slipped my legs where the hands should be so I look like a medieval merchant, that, or like I’m wearing adult diapers.

 I get up from my laptop to go and check my porridge.
 I just learned how to cook it today and you can bet I’ll be drinking it every morning.
 I slice two lemons and squeeze the juice into the boiling porridge then add sugar, turn off the burner and pour myself a cup.
 I take a sip and I think for a minute that when you tell your object of desire you’re cold and they tell you to get a cup of something hot you should probably take them up on their advice.
-Later I might fry onions with French peas (meciri), boil spaghetti and mix the two together.
+Later I might fry onions with green beans (meciri), boil spaghetti and mix the two together.
 I might cook rice, steam cabbages and fry beans or just pick four slices of bread and make an avocado and tomatoes sandwich.